dtorresev/Omron-Project/README.md

 ## About

-This project was developed as part of our concentration in Cyber-Physical Systems Tecnológico de Monterrey (Monterrey Campus), integrating collaborative robotics tools and equipment such as a TM5M-700 manipulator and an LD60 Autonomous Mobile Robot, equipment from Omron Automation available at Smart Factory MTY, an intelligent laboratory intended for improving, automating and enhancing manufacturing processes.
+This project was developed as part of our concentration in Cyber-Physical Systems at Tecnológico de Monterrey (Monterrey Campus), integrating collaborative robotics tools and equipment such as a TM5M-700 manipulator and an LD60 Autonomous Mobile Robot, equipment from Omron Automation available at Smart Factory MTY, an intelligent laboratory intended for improving, automating and enhancing manufacturing processes.

 A brief description of the robots' capabilities and features:
 * [TM5M-700](https://assets.omron.com/m/51e5aefd34c8f75e/original/TM-Series-Collaborative-Robot-Datasheet.pdf)